rashepherd/GNPS2_Documentation/docs/idbac.md

    i) Vizualize protein dendrogram: View a dendrogram of your isolates (excluding database seeds).

-   ii) Visualize with Metadata: If you selected a metadata colum to display, it will appear within this protein dendrogram.
+   ii) Visualize with Metadata: If you selected a metadata column to display, it will appear within this protein dendrogram.
+NOTE: If you do not select a metadata column to display, a 504 error may be triggered upon clicking this tab.

    iii) Spectra summary: This option allows you to compare mirror plots of your spectra.